autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 ### Staker account

 The `account` address submitting a bond or unbonding request.
 A staker can bond stake across as many validators as it chooses.
-The `msg.sender` address of the request is (a) the account that receives the staker's due share of staking reward entitlements, and (b) determines if the stake is [delegated](/glossary/#delegated) or [self-bonded](/glossary/#self-bonded):
+The `msg.sender` address of the request is the account that receives the staker's due share of staking reward entitlements, and determines if the stake is [delegated](/glossary/#delegated) or [self-bonded](/glossary/#self-bonded):

 - [delegated](/glossary/#delegated): `msg.sender` = any network [account](/glossary/#account) _except_ the validator `treasury` account
 - [self-bonded](/glossary/#self-bonded): `msg.sender` = [validator `treasury` account](/concepts/staking/#validator-treasury-account)